Durlov1603025/Project-CSE-3200/README.md

-# Project-CSE-3200
+# Theft detection using Arduino
-This repository includes the codes of my project CSE-3200.
-My project was on "Controlling Access using RFID & Arduino; Theft detection using Bluetooth Module & Arduino"
+This repository includes the codes of my project on "Controlling Access using RFID & Arduino; Theft detection using Bluetooth Module & Arduino"

 In this rfid system I have used arduino uno, rfid reader and rfid tags.
 The tags attached to the laptop and kept to students to be identified.
 In this project we have a key-ring tag and an electromagnetic card tag.
 Each tag has his own identification.
 The students use a card tag and the keychain tag is attached to laptop.
 I connected the rfid reader to the Arduino.
 The RFID reader is connected to the Arduino as follows:
              1. RFID 3.3v is connected to Arduino 3.3v